 Jefferson was gentlemanly enough about the indiscretion to keep it from Washington and set the letters aside, just not gentlemanly enough to toss the letters in the fireplace.
 Politics is a brutal sport, after all, and politicians often save information on each other filed under “dirt” for future leverage.
 Jefferson’s rivalry with Hamilton grew more acrimonious over the next five years and he finally paid editor James Callender to publish the letters in 1797.
 First, they tried to blackmail Hamilton into giving ground on some of his policies in exchange for not publishing the letters, but he called their bluff, refusing to be blackmailed.
 The fallout of the Reynolds Affair was bad for both Hamilton and Jefferson.
 The resulting scandal ruined Hamilton’s public reputation and he never again held office.
 In 1804, Maria Reynolds’ attorney Aaron Burr killed Hamilton in a duel, though for reasons mostly unrelated to the Reynolds Affair.

 For Jefferson, his decision to publish the Hamilton-Reynolds correspondence predated his editing of the New Testament, which began in 1803, so he was insufficiently aware of the proverb “Judge not, that you be not judged” (Matthew 7:1 KJV).
 After the Federalists released Callender from jail, the editor grew frustrated that his old boss wasn’t doing enough to secure him a job.
 He’d made a big sacrifice for Jefferson by going to jail under the Sedition Act for smearing Hamilton and Jefferson had a lot of pull.
-But with the dirty work done, Jefferson welched on Callender.
-With no jobs forthcoming, Callender revealed that the author of the Declaration of Independence had fathered children with his domestic slave, Sally Hemings.
+But with the deed done, Jefferson welched on Callender.
+With no jobs forthcoming, the vindictive Callender revealed that the author of the Declaration of Independence had fathered children with his domestic slave, Sally Hemings.

 The “quadroon” Hemings was actually Jefferson’s late wife Martha’s half-sister and bore a strong resemblance.
 Before Martha died from childbirth complications, Jefferson promised her he’d never remarry.
 In the 1990s, DNA evidence confirmed that Hemings’ descendants trace to a male Jefferson.
-The Jefferson Heritage Society now argues it was Jefferson’s brother, Randolph, who fathered all six of Sally’s children.
+The Jefferson Heritage Society now argues it was Jefferson’s younger brother, Randolph, who fathered all six of Sally’s children.
 However, previous Jefferson defenders always linked the rumors to other relatives whose DNA didn’t match.
 Randolph lived twenty miles from Monticello.
 This we know: Thomas Jefferson was at Monticello nine months prior to each birth and these children were the only slaves he ever freed besides their uncle James (Martha’s half-brother), whom Jefferson took to Paris with him to learn French cuisine.
 James Hemings later earned wages as a presidential chef before committing suicide at age 36.

 To Thomas Jefferson’s credit, he didn’t bother denying rumors linking him to this “African Venus.”
 He knew that, in using Callender to ruin Hamilton, he’d been hoisted on his own petard (blown up by his own bomb).
 One thing you could say about both Hamilton and Jefferson: they didn’t waste everyone’s time with transparent denials, as is customary among modern politicians until, after more evidence comes out, they give the obligatory, remorseful-sounding admission with their seething wife standing behind them in a half-hearted show of support.
 That’s not to say they were completely forthcoming either.
 Sounding a bit like Bill Clinton two centuries later (if more eloquent), Hamilton ambiguously conceded, “I cannot be the apologist of any vice because the ardor of passion may have made it mine.”

 How do the factions of the 1790s connect to the political parties of today?
-The Federalists are no longer around today, but their pro-business outlook is most commonly associated with Republicans.
+The Federalists are no longer around, but their pro-business outlook is most commonly associated with Republicans.
 But there are fundamental differences.
-Federalists promoted stronger central government rather than weaker, in order to stabilize currency and jumpstart a young economy with no existing infrastructure.
+Federalists promoted stronger central government rather than weaker, to stabilize currency and jumpstart a young economy with no existing infrastructure.
 Hamilton embraced debt and taxes.
 Modern Republicans dislike the power of the national government as expressed in too much bureaucracy, taxes, and regulations.
 In 1980, Ronald Reagan’s that which governs least governs best motto came from the mythological Jefferson, not Hamilton.

 As mentioned, Jefferson’s faction was originally called the Republicans, but Federalist critics charged them with being Democratic-Republicans because they endorsed voting for all white males.
 Eventually, as more of those white males won the right to vote, they embraced the term Democrat and dropped Republican from their name.
 Today’s Democratic Party is the direct descendant of Jefferson’s faction.
-Unlike Jefferson, though, they typically believe in using the national government — in their case, to provide a safety net (Social Security and Medicare) and, at least from the 1930s to 80’s, to protect workers and consumers from corporations.
+Unlike Jefferson, though, they typically believe in using the national government — in their case, to provide a safety net (Social Security and Medicare) and, and least from the 1930s to the 80’s, to protect workers and consumers from corporations.
 Thus, when Democrat Franklin Roosevelt implemented the New Deal in the 1930s to promote unions, minimum wage, and Social Security, commentator Herbert Croly called it Hamiltonian means for Jeffersonian ends, meaning strong government on behalf of regular people.
 It’s impossible, then, to correlate the Federalists and Democratic-Republicans of the 1790s with today’s Republicans and Democrats.
 The ingredients are recombined into different recipes.